NVISOsecurity/nviso-cti/advisories/20210720-hivepermission.md

 ## NVISO CSIRT ADVISORY
 **Update #1 2021-07-20**
-SANS has published a diary entry about this issue here: https://isc.sans.edu/diary/27652
+* SANS has published a diary entry about this issue here: https://isc.sans.edu/diary/27652
+* PoC Code has been published: https://github.com/GossiTheDog/HiveNightmare

 **2021-07-20**
 ## SUMMARY